 Hellenic capture of influential posts extends to the European Parliament where another conservative Greek lawmaker, Elissavet Vozemberg-Vrionidi, has been chairing the transport and tourism committee since July.

-With EU policymakers notorious for tending to their own countries’ interests alongside the common European good, it would not be surprising to see the pair promote Greek positions.
+With EU policymakers notorious for tending to their own countries’ interests alongside the common European good, it would not be surprising to see the pair promoted into Greek positions.

 “Having a transport commissioner from one of the traditional shipping nations can only be positive,” one Greek shipping insider said.